qa-vmedvedeva/kitchen_tests/README.md

 # kitchen_tests
-Cypress tests for the kitchen portal
+Cypress tests for the portal of ordering meals in corporate kitchen